codesampleStore/spring-certified-developer-study-guide/README.md

 ![Screenshot 2024-05-14 at 10 43 09](https://github.com/codesampleStore/spring-certified-developer-study-guide/assets/65254124/55e6e41f-ec60-4dbb-86c3-3e7c8a21b7ef)

 * - matches once
-.. - match zero or more
+.. - matches zero or more

 ### CORE CONCEPTS
 * **Cross-Cutting Concerns** - are common functions that span on multiple points of an application, such as logging, transaction management, data validation, etc;